brumafriend/BrumaGame/README.md

 **Money**: Money can be used to purchase soldiers.
 In a desperate situation?
 Buy your way out of it!
 You start with $50,000.
 Winning wars earns you money, losing wars loses you money.
 Money can also be earned by exploring.

-**Parades**: (as of 18/11/2017) Country tension too high?
+**Parades**: Country tension too high?
 Have some fun!
 A parade costs $10,000 but it will reset your tension to zero percent, giving you a second chance at retaining authority!
 A parade does not come without risk.
 There is a 5% chance that the parade will end in disaster, causing a 51% increase in tension (meaning a civil war is possible) and costing you an extra $10,000!

+**Tax:** (as of 20/11/2017) Low on money?
+Tax people.
+Not surprisingly, taxation isn't popular and, whilst raising funds for war, will also result in a huge increase in tension.
+Taxation should only really be used in emergencies or if you have a very low level of tension.
+For each person taxed, you gain $1.
+The tension increase per tax is: **(n)*0.00092** with _n_ being the number of people taxed.